Should I Pay for Social Media Followers? (And What Really Builds Local Trust Online)

 • Strategic backlinks

-That’s how people in your area will actually find you and stick around.
+Because that’s how people in your area will actually find you - and stick with you.

 Should I buy followers to make my business look more popular?